 If he searches for all volunteers who are available for one hour, he has to navigate these different options.
-To avoid this, John should set up a “drop-down list” that volunteers must select: "1 hour", "2 hours", "3 hours,” etc.
+To avoid this, John should set up a "drop-down list" where volunteers must select: "1 hour", "2 hours", "3 hours," etc.

 Where and how to store data that isn’t needed right now?